acode/cli/README.md

 ```

 At this point, there's a "hello world" function that's been automatically
-created. stdlib comes paired with a simple `f` command for testing your functions
+created.
+StdLib comes paired with a simple `f` command for testing your functions
 locally and running them in the cloud.
 To test your function:

 ```